 People older than 65 years are at increased risk for cardiovascular disease (CVD).
 Such disease accounts for more than 80 percent of deaths in this population.
 Age itself appears independently associated with risk, and risk factors such as high blood pressure, lipid disorders and diabetes are common among the elderly.

 The results made the headlines and the message was quite clear.
 The authors concluded that their “meta-analysis provided the first-time evidence that the benefits of statins on major cardiovascular events extended to people above 65 years old”.
-Such a message is certainly something for authors of clinical guidelines to chew on.
+This message is certainly something for authors of clinical guidelines to chew on.

 In an accompanying editorial in JACC, David D. Waters, MD, wrote: “Older people differ more among themselves than younger people do in many ways, and the decision to treat or not treat an older individual with a statin often requires clinical discernment.
-The clear results of this meta-analysis will hopefully lead to more older individuals receiving treatment that vill reduce their cardiovascular risk”.
+The clear results of this meta-analysis will hopefully lead to more older individuals receiving treatment that will reduce their cardiovascular risk”.

-Savarese and coworkers conclude from their meta-analysis that 24 patients need to be treated with statins for a year to prevent one heart attack (myocardial infarction) and 42 patents need to be treated for a year to prevent one stroke.
+Savarese and coworkers conclude from their meta-analysis that 24 patients need to be treated with statins for a year to prevent one heart attack (myocardial infarction) and 42 patients need to be treated for a year to prevent one stroke.
 However, I suspect they may have miscalculated their data.
 My calculation, based on data presented in the paper indicates that the number needed to treat (NNT) is approximately ten times higher.
 If this is true the effect of statin therapy is seriously exaggerated in the paper.

-The Number Needed to Treat.
+The Number Needed to Treat

 The meta-analysis by Savarese and coworkers did not show a significant effect of statin treatment on mortality compared to placebo.
 Myocardial infarction occurred in 2.7% of subjects allocated to statins compared with 3.9% of those on placebo during a mean-follow up of 3.5 years.
 The absolute risk reduction during this time period is 1.2%.

 The annual rate of myocardial infarction was 1.1% on placebo and 0.8 percent on statins.
-The absolute risk reduction in a a year is about 0.34 percent.
+The absolute risk reduction in a year is about 0.34 percent.
 Although the risk reduction is statistically significant, it is obvious that the number of patients needed to be treated for a year to prevent one event can not be 24.

 The NNT is the inverse of the absolute risk reduction (ARR): NNT = 100/ARR.